 Tried and True Tips

-- When baking, the top should be crisp, and then inside should be creamy, not soggy.
+- When baking, the top should be crisp, and then inside should be bouncy with a slight give, not soggy.
 Time the muffins at the time listed in the recipe card, but also be sure to check your oven temp with a thermometer too!

 - Whisk the eggs and milk REALLY well to whip air into the mixture so that when the brioche soaks, it will also aid in the rise and overall texture.